- Careers (CEIAG)

 - The students’ own views.

-- Monitoring of behaviour points.
+- Monitoring of attendance and behaviour points.

 - Weekly meetings between key members of staff.

-The LAN team maintain a list of students identified through the procedures listed.
+The HUB team maintain a list of students identified through the procedures listed.
 This list is reviewed on an ongoing basis.
 A detailed analysis of the list takes place termly.
 For some students more in depth individual assessment may be undertaken by the college, such as:

 - At transition meetings held at our local feeder primary schools before students commence at HCC.